ministryofjustice/prisoner-content-hub/README.md

 As the development version is designed to mount your local directory to allow live editing of the code you will need to install the dependencies.
 To do this run the following commands.

-    cd moj-fe && make build-deps && cd ..
+    cd moj-node && make build-deps && cd ..
     cd moj-be && make build-deps && cd ..

 The base containers are now published in our Docker Hub organisation here https://hub.docker.com/u/mojdigitalstudio/.
 If you wish to see a working version run

      docker-compose up

-You can then visit the local version on http://localhost:8181 and the Drupal backend on http://localhost:8182
+You can then visit the local version on http://localhost:10001 and the Drupal backend on http://localhost:11001

 You will need to change the Drupal admin password to login which you can do with